toastdriven/definite/docs/usage/tutorial.rst

 Adding Transition Behavior
 --------------------------

-You can build your own logic around the FSMs anywhere, but ``definitely`` also supports adding your own transition logic directly to the state machine, keeping the state & behavior together.
+You can build your own logic around the FSMs anywhere, but ``definite`` also supports adding your own transition logic directly to the state machine, keeping the state & behavior together.